Simple Present Tense for the TOEIC®: Rules, Usage, and Common Mistakes

 The data shows a positive trend this quarter.

-We frequently see an overuse of the present continuous in these rather formal contexts, whereas the simple present would sound more natural and professional.
+We regularly see an overuse of the present continuous in these rather formal contexts, whereas the simple present would sound more natural and professional.

-Here, it is used to describe habitual or permanent situations, not actions happening at a specific moment.
+Here, it is used to describe habitual or permanent situations, not actions in progress at a specific moment.

 Common Traps in Part 5

 Part 5 tests your ability to choose the correct tense.
-And many people get caught out here.
+And this is where many people get tripped up.

-When several words separate the subject from the verb, candidates hesitate about the ending.
+When several words separate the subject from the verb, people hesitate over the ending.

 The director of marketing and sales meets clients weekly.

-Here, "marketing and sales" are not the subject, just complements.
+Here, "marketing and sales" are not the subjects, just objects/complements.
 The real subject is "director" (third-person singular).

 Simple Present vs. Present Continuous in the TOEIC®